jasalt/bvv/README.md

 `--no-delete` disables removing the dump file in development environment after the process

 ### `bvv push [--all]` deploys local git repository changes to site's remote WP instance

+Pushing changes back to remote WP instance is accomplished with `git` and `bvv push` helper function pushes the current or all site's registered git repositories and pulls the changes on remote WP instance.

+If remote WP instance cannot pull the changes, conflict resolution is left for user.
+Repository deploy key with read permission is also expected to be configured for both local environment and at the WP remote.

 Items defined as repositories get excluded from `pull` command's `wp-content` rsync.
 They are also available for "pushing" or deploying repository changes to remote site.
 ```yaml